openbraininstitute/neurodamus/docs/development.rst

 .. note::

-    It is not possible to use spack develop  for neurodamus-model  or neurodamus-neocortex (and others).
+    It may be possible to use sapck develop with: `spack install neurodamus-model model=neocortex`.
+To be tested.
-    ..
-TODO: fix this
-    ..
-Instead it's important to always install them by downloading the sources from Gitlab.
-If one must edit those sources, the recommended workflow is to create a feature branch in the respective repository and convince Spack to use that branch.

 .. note::